andrewdavidsmith/transferase/README.md

   that is running at least Ventura (macos-13; October 2022).

-- Python: The python package, pyxfr, can be installed with `pip install pyxfr` and requires Python >= 3.12 but otherwise should work on any Linux and any Mac running at least Ventura.
+- Python: The python package, pyxfr, can be installed with `pip install pyxfr` and requires Python >= 3.12 but otherwise should work on any Linux and macOS-13 or later.

 - R: The R package, Rxfr, can be installed on Linux and macOS, but it needs R version >= 4.4 and is not yet easy to install.
 Popular Linux distributions,